 - Grade 6 - reading and mathematics

-- Grade 7 - reading, mathematics, and writing
+- Grade 7 - reading, mathematics

 - Grade 8 - reading, mathematics, science and social studies